slshults/mono-phoenix/README.md

 	(If you get stuck, https://elixirforum.com are your friends.)

-2. Your goal for this next step is to install `Erlang/OTP 24.3.4.7`, then `Elixir 1.12.2` compiled with `Erlang/OTP 24`.
+2. Your goal for this next step is to use `asdf` to install `Erlang/OTP 24.3.4.7`, then `Elixir 1.12.2` compiled with `Erlang/OTP 24`.

-	(I didn't make a note of the `asdf` command I installed with, but I think recall it involved using a commit id, or maybe a git-url)

 	* `Erlang/OTP 24.3.4.7`: https://github.com/erlang/otp/releases/tag/OTP-24.3.4.7